Call Us Today: 863.646.7636

 The level of burglary offense varies on depending upon what type of alleged crime was committed therein, and whether the conveyance, place, structure, dwelling is occupied or unoccupied at the time of the alleged burglary.

-On the more serious of burglary crimes, if you are charged with assault or battery, you may be charged with a “life” offense.
-If you are charged with armed burglary, that could also be a “life” offense.
+On the more serious of burglary crimes, if you are charged with assault or battery while entering or remaining in a dwelling, then you may be charged with a “life” offense.

 If you are charged with the burglary of a dwelling, that is a felony of the second degree with a maximum penalty of 15 years in prison.
 If you are charged with burglary of an unoccupied dwelling, that is a felony of the third degree, with a maximum penalty of 5 years in prison.